MartinLogan/idiomatic.js/readme.md

 ## Preface

-The following sections outline a _reasonable_ style guide for modern JavaScript development and are not meant to be prescriptive.
-The most important take-away is the **law of code style consistency**.
-Whatever you choose as the style for your project should be considered law.
-Link to this document as a statement of your project's commitment to code style consistency, readability and maintainability.
+The following sections outline a _reasonable_ style guide for modern JavaScript development and are to be adopted for consistency.

 ## Idiomatic Style Manifesto

 1. <a name="whitespace">Whitespace</a>
   - Never mix spaces and tabs.
-  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
-      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+  - Always use 4 spaces for indentation.
+You can set your IDE to this.
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace